firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-65/2019-03-19-hands-made-for-weaving-with-nails-sharp-as-claws.md

 When Mami Wata sent her hurry-canes, the world weaver would put on her linseed oil-cured cape, secure the door to the house, protect it with powdered brick, and head out in the driving rain to look for mermaids.

 Most times, there was only one, hidden in the arching sand dunes, cowering from her mother’s wrath.
 Goddesses never looked kindly on a lack of good sense, and getting caught on land at low tide was the height of foolishness.
-The weaver would speak to the maids in whispers that they heard over the wind and thrashing water, and coaxed them back to the ocean’s embrace.
+The weaver would speak to the maids in whispers that they heard over the wind and thrashing waters, coaxing them them back to the ocean’s embrace.
 She guided them as they crawled, hand over hand, tails steering, bald heads sleek and glistening, into the waves.
 After they disappeared, the storm would slowly die, and the turbulent waters would return to their gentle cat-like lapping.

 Far fewer were the maids dragged ashore in nets by fishermen, who quickly became entranced by their not-quite-humanness.
 Some had single tails like fish or sea ponies, others had eight or more trailing tentacles, coiling around the rough netting enclosing them.
 When that happened, the world weaver would discover the fishermen poking and prodding the maids instead of finding shelter from the sea Goddess’s wrath.
 It took some doing to convince the men to let Mami Wata’s gals go, but the world weaver mostly managed it without bloodshed.